BrynM/bpmv/README.txt

 * @return {string} Will return the padded (or optionally truncated) version of the input string.
 * If the the input is not usable or the length desired is invalid, undefined is returned.
 */
-pad ( nightCap, yourPlace, mine, somethingMoreComfy ) /**
+bpmv.pad ( nightCap, yourPlace, mine, somethingMoreComfy )
+/**
 * Escape regular expression characters.
 * @param {string} str Some sort of path